 - Do you have a team member that continues to utilise hashtags without remorse?

-You should have an airtight document at the end of this process that even the newest team member can understand.
+By the end of this process, you will have a document that even the newest team member can understand.

 8. Begin the publishing or scheduling process